-- If anyone in the vehicle could be in danger (e.g., fire or smoke is visible, dangerous road conditions or location), do not wait for voice contact from a 9-1-1 operator.
-All occupants should exit the vehicle immediately and move to a safe location. - The 9-1-1 Call system is embedded into the vehicle's electrical system.
+• If anyone in the vehicle could be in danger (e.g., fire or smoke is visible, dangerous road conditions or location), do not wait for voice contact from a 9-1-1 operator.
+All occupants should exit the vehicle immediately and move to a safe location.

+- Never place anything on or near the vehicle's wireless and GPS antennas.
+You could prevent wireless and GPS signal reception, which can prevent your vehicle from placing an emergency call.
+Wireless and GPS signal reception is required for the 9-1-1 Call system to function properly. - The 9-1-1 Call system is embedded into the vehicle's electrical system.
 Do not add aftermarket electrical equipment to the vehicle's electrical system.
 This may prevent your vehicle from sending a signal to initiate an emergency call.
 To avoid interference that can cause the 9-1-1 Call system to fail, never add aftermarket equipment (e.g., two-way mobile radio, CB radio, data recorder, etc.) to your vehicle's electrical system or modify the antennas on your vehicle.
-IF YOUR VEHICLE LOSES BAT-TERY POWER FOR ANY REASON (INCLUDING DURING OR AFTER AN ACCIDENT), THE UCONNECT FEATURES, APPS AND SERVICES, AMONG OTHERS, WILL NOT OPERATE.
+IF YOUR VEHICLE LOSES BATTERY POWER FOR ANY REASON (INCLUDING DURING OR AFTER AN ACCIDENT), THE UCONNECT FEATURES, APPS AND SERVICES, AMONG OTHERS, WILL NOT OPERATE.